msoneal0/MRCI/docs/protocol.md

 ### 1.1 The Protocol ###

 The main goal of this application is to transport data from remote TCP clients to the [Modules](modules.md) defined in the host.
-How the data is processed and/or returned back to the client depends entirely on the type of data being transported or the module itself.
+How the data is processed and/or returned back to the client depends entirely on the module itself.
 The data format that the host understands for data transport is referred to as MRCI frames described below in section 1.2.

 Before any MRCI frames can be transported, both the host and client need basic information about each other.
 This is done by having the client send a fixed length client header when it successfully connects to the host and the host will reply with it's own fixed length host header.
 Descriptions of these headers can be found in sections 1.4 and 1.5.